Does A 4 Year Old Need A Buggy?

 Safety should always be a top priority when considering the use of a buggy for a 4-year-old child.
 Buggies offer a secure and controlled environment, especially in crowded or unfamiliar places.
 They provide a barrier between the child and potential hazards, such as traffic or uneven terrain.

-Also Read About: How Do I Get My Baby To Stay In The Stroller?
+Also Read About: Should I Invest In A Stroller?

 However, it is crucial to ensure that the buggy is age-appropriate, sturdy, and equipped with safety features such as a secure harness and effective brakes.
 Regular maintenance and inspections should be conducted to ensure optimal safety standards are maintained.